 In general, what might an HR business partner be asked to do?
-We see it in five unique ways:
+Their work tends to cover the following:

 Once the right employees have been brought on board, HRBPs ensure that they stay on course and help to move the company forward.